The best general aviation aircraft for family travel

 Ranked by real payload, range, and operating cost

-The aircraft that flies great on a sunny Saturday with two people aboard can become a sweaty, overloaded, range-compromised problem when you add two kids, a week of luggage, and a destination 600 miles away.
+An airplane that flies well on a Saturday with two people aboard can turn into an overloaded, range-short compromise once you add two kids, a week of luggage, and a destination several hundred miles away.
+Family flying is a weight-and-balance problem before it is anything else.

-This guide focuses on what actually matters for family missions: real useful load after fuel, practical range with four people aboard, and operating costs you can sustain year after year.
-Every aircraft below is available on the used market, owner-pilot friendly, and has enough cabin space for a genuine family of four.
+This guide ranks aircraft on what a family mission actually demands: real useful load after fuel, practical range with the cabin full, and operating costs you can carry year after year.
+Every airplane below is available on the used market, flyable by an owner-pilot, and has the cabin for a genuine family of four.

 Our picks